bowlbear/Koffing/README.md

 Imitate mode is very useful because it looks at your DNS request history (if setup correctly) and tries to imitate your network behaviour with ever slightly variations.

-> The goal of Koffing is to 'polute' your
+> The goal of Koffing is to 'pollute' your
 > outgoing network metadata to make it annoying
 > for adversaries to go through your data.
 It is not used
 > to hide or anonymize you in anyway!